 \section{Theoretical Guarantees}

 When $M = 1$, the FedQ-EarlySettled-LowCost algorithm reduces to its single-agent variant, Q-EarlySettled-LowCost, by eliminating the central server and the agent-server communication process.
 In this section, we present the theoretical performance of our algorithms in both single-agent RL and FRL settings.
-We first set the constant $\iota = \log ( 28SAT_1/p )$, where $p \in (0,1)$ is the failure rate and \( T_1 = 2T_0+MHSA \) is an known upper bound of the total steps \( \hat{T} \) as defined in (b) of \Cref{lemma_relationship_TK}.
+We first set the constant $\iota = \log ( 28SAT_1/p )$, where $p \in (0,1)$ is the failure rate and \( T_1 \) is a known upper bound of the total steps \( \hat{T} \) as defined in (b) of \Cref{lemma_relationship_TK}.